aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 To retrieve a record based on the value of an encrypted [source field](#definitions), search instead for the [beacon value](#beacon-calculation) in the [beacon field](#definitions).

- * With no beacon, and encrypted attribute cannot be searched.
+ * With no beacon, an encrypted attribute cannot be searched.
  * With plain beacons, only exact matches can be supported.
  * compound beacons with a prefix can support ranged queries such as `<`, `between` and `begins_with`.
  * compound beacons with a split can support these ranged queries as well as `contains`